swan-io/lake/README.md

 ## Releasing

-1. Run `yarn release`, select next version increment.
+1. Run `pnpm release`, select next version increment.
 2. Copy the PR url, make it approved and merge it.
 3. A Github release will automatically be created by the CI.